 Talking at a Spotlight Seminar organized by the Media Communication Department, Iacobacci explored the ethical questions raised by these exponentially growing technologies ranging from artificial intelligence and the ability to “edit” our DNA to ectogenesis — the ability to grow a child outside the womb.
 She questions whether there are any limits to how far we are willing to go: to what extent can humans be replaced by machines?

-The next Spotlight Seminar will be held on December 6th 2018 in honor of International Human Rights Day on the theme Can social media change the world? promoting or demoting human rights.
-Iacobacci’s new book Exponential Ethics will be released later this month.
+The next Spotlight Seminar will be held on Dec.
+6, 2018, in honor of International Human Rights Day on the theme Can social media change the world? promoting or demoting human rights.
+Iacobacci’s new book "Exponential Ethics" will be released later this month.

 Iacobacci will be teaching on Webster Geneva’s new MA in Communication Management.
-More information about this degree can be found here.